Bruno Bartoletti: Life and career

 Bartoletti focused almost exclusively on opera in his career, with few conducting engagements in symphonic work.
 He conducted several world premieres of works by composers such as Luciano Berio, Luigi Dallapiccola, Paul Dessau, Lodovico Rocca, Gian Francesco Malipiero, and Alberto Ginastera (Don Rodrigo, 1964).
 His commercial recordings Ponchielli's La Gioconda, Puccini's Manon Lescaut, and La Cena delle Beffe of Umberto Giordano (from the Opernhaus, Zürich, in 1996), as well as DVDs of Death in Venice, La bohème, Giovanna d’Arco, Macbeth, La gazza ladra, and television films of La sonnambula and Tosca.

 The Italian government had bestowed on Bartoletti the rank of Cavaliere di Gran Croce della Repubblica Italiana.
 He was also a member of the Accademia di Santa Cecilia, and a winner of the Abbiati Prize.
 In his later years, Bartoletti taught at the Accademia Chigiana in Siena.
 His final operatic performance was a production of Manon Lescaut in February 2011.

 Bartoletti was married to the former Rosanna Sandretti, an elementary-school teacher, from 1 July 1953 until her death on 2 August 2011.
-The marriage produced two daughters, Chiara Bartoletti and Maria Poggi, who both survive Bartoletti.
-Other survivors include a sister, a brother, and five grandchildren, Livia, Filippo, Arianna, Margherita, and Nicolò.